Interfacelab/ilab-media-tools/readme.txt

 and then host the media with Imgix, providing you with real-time image processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.

+= Upload Directly To S3 =
+Directly upload your media and documents to S3, bypassing your WordPress server completely.
+Note that this feature requires Imgix.

 = Advanced Image Editing =
 When integrating with [Imgix](https://imgix.com), Media Cloud by ILAB provides the most